CPA Buddy logo CPA Buddy

 Budget Considerations for Small Practices

 Small firms must balance features with affordability.
 Here is how to think about pricing: Calculate cost per client — if software costs $50/month and you have 100 active clients, that is $0.50 per client per month.
 Can you justify that with improved efficiency or better client experience?
 Consider time savings — if software saves you 10 hours per month and your time is worth $100/hour, that is $1,000/month in value for maybe $50-100/month in cost.
 Start small and scale — look for software with affordable entry-level plans that can scale as you grow.
-CPA Buddy starts at $9/month per user, making it accessible even for solo practitioners.
+CPA Buddy starts at $24 USD/month for solo practitioners, making it accessible even for the smallest practices.
 Avoid expensive enterprise solutions designed for large firms — paying $70-100/month per user when you have 2-3 users is difficult to justify.

 Best Practice Management Software for Small Firms

-Based on features, pricing, ease of use, and multi-jurisdiction capabilities in 2026:
+Based on features, pricing, ease of use, and Canada and US coverage in 2026:

 #1 CPA Buddy - Best Overall for Small Firms

-Purpose-built for small to medium accounting firms with all essential features at an accessible price point ($9/month for solo practitioners).
-Built-in multi-jurisdiction tax calendar covering IRS, CRA, HMRC, and ATO deadlines — plus the ability to add custom deadlines for any region.
+Purpose-built for small to medium accounting firms with all essential features at an accessible price point ($24 USD/month for solo practitioners, with Team and Firm plans as you grow).
+Built-in tax calendar covering CRA and IRS deadlines — plus the ability to add custom deadlines for your firm.
 Intuitive interface designed for firms without dedicated IT staff.
 AI-powered automation helps solo practitioners and small teams work as efficiently as larger firms.
-Currently seeking design partners with special pricing.
-Best for: Solo practitioners to medium-sized firms, tax practices in any jurisdiction, firms wanting comprehensive features without complexity, budget-conscious firms needing professional-grade tools.
+Start with a 30-day free trial — no credit card required.
+Best for: solo practitioners to medium-sized firms, Canadian and US tax practices, firms wanting comprehensive features without complexity, and budget-conscious firms needing professional-grade tools.

 Alternative Solutions - Tax-Focused Platforms